-When it comes to pipe marking in the United Kingdom (UK), there are two commonly cited authorities that many organisations turn towards.
+When it comes to pipe marking in the United Kingdom (UK), there are two commonly cited authorities that many organizations turn towards.
 The first is a regulation from the United Kingdom: Health and Safety (Safety Signs and Signals) Regulations 1996.
 The second is a standard: British Standard (BS) 1710:2014.

 Regulations and Standards

 There is an important distinction between regulations and standards.
 Regulations are created and enforced by a legislative body.
 They have the weight of the law behind them.
 However, they do not always give specific directions on how to comply with them.
-Standards, on the other hand, may be created by non-governmental organisations such as trade groups, and often provide very detailed recommendations.
+Standards, on the other hand, may be created by non-governmental organizations such as trade groups, and often provide very detailed recommendations.
 However, there may be no enforcing body that requires compliance with a standard.

 This is true for Regulations 1996 and BS 1710.
-Regulations 1996 provide some general direction as to how pipes need to be labelled, while BS 1710 goes into exacting detail on how to label pipes.
+Regulations 1996 provide some general direction as to how pipes need to be labeled, while BS 1710 goes into exacting detail on how to label pipes.
 As a result, the contrasting information in the regulation and standard has created some confusion, specifically about colour coding and label placement.